chrplr/AIP2015/00_Installation/install.md

 If you are using a debian-based Linux such as Ubuntu, most of the installations will be made with apt, it is way safer to try the installation at your home if you have a decent internet connection than Wednesday at the ENS.

-First, read the installation instruction for your operating system:
+Select the installation instructions for your operating system:
 [Linux](#linux-debian-based)
 [Mac OS](#mac-os)
 [Windows](#windows)